-Career • Asked over 1 year ago by Ashley
+Career • Asked almost 2 years ago by Ashley

 Forward Propagation: The hidden layer, between the input layer and the output layer of the network, receives inputs with weights.
 We calculate the output of the activation at each node at each hidden layer, and this propagates to the next layer until we reach the final output layer.
 We go forward from the inputs to the final output layer, which is known as the forward propagation.